dndubins/ATtiny85/CustomPWM/README.md

   //TCCR0B = _BV(WGM02) | _BV(CS01) | _BV(CS00);  // nprscaler=64
   //TCCR0B = _BV(WGM02) | _BV(CS02);  // prescaler=256
   //TCCR0B = _BV(WGM02) | _BV(CS02) | _BV(CS00);  // prescaler=1024
   OCR0A = 0; // counter limit: 255, duty cycle fixed at 50% in this mode.
-OCR0A=0 with no prescalar gives freq=4MHz.
+OCR0A=0 with no prescaler gives freq=4MHz.
 ```

 There is only one counter in this mode: OCR0A.
 You are unfortunately stuck with a 50% duty cycle here, but you can set the frequency based on the prescaler value, and the value of OCR0A.
 The formula, as indicated in the code, is: frequency=fclk/((OCR0A+1)*2*N)